[ Printer Friendly Version ] [ Report Abuse ]

 He peels oranges and she dances on street curbs and she is learning what it is to be him.
 He forgets Victoire and finally knows victory.

-Autumn fades away and takes with it the sonata of their past – the tears and the laughter.
+Autumn fades away and takes with its beautiful birdsong sonatas, its extravagant orange landscape, its moist, heavy weather and leaves simply, stark beauty in its wake.
 She stands by her window, watching the earth fall to a gentle freeze.
 She closes her eyes and memorizes every crevice of the dirt, every swipe on the windowpane, every leaf on every tree.

-She has him and he has her and that is everything.
+She has him and he has her and at least for now, that is everything.

-Lastly, if you want to see how the Molly/Teddy journey turns out in a few years, I reccommend you read my one-shot orange groves.
+Lastly, if you want to see how the Molly/Teddy journey turns out in a few years, (and the one-shot that inspired this story in the first place), check out my one-shot 'orange groves'.